rkaippully/webgear/pages/guide/first-app.md

 Now we turn our attention to `#!hs getTime`.
 This is where the business logic of our application lives.
 In WebGear terminology this is called a Handler.
 There are a number of interesting things going on here.

-First of all, this is a function wrapped in `#!hs Kleisli` from [Control.Arrow](https://hackage.haskell.org/package/base-4.14.0.0/docs/Control-Arrow.html#t:Kleisli) module.
+First, this is a function wrapped in `#!hs Kleisli` from [Control.Arrow](https://hackage.haskell.org/package/base-4.14.0.0/docs/Control-Arrow.html#t:Kleisli) module.
 These are called Kleisli arrows which is just a fancy term for functions having the type `#!hs Monad m => a -> m b`.
 So why don't we use just a regular function instead of this `#!hs Kleisli` wrapper?
 Well, it gives us some useful type class